Meraviglioso8/web-management-cloud-env/README.md

 # web-management-cloud-env
 - This repository contains the architecture and deployment details for managing a web project in a cloud environment.
 It includes components such as Jenkins for CI/CD, SonarQube for code quality, Docker and Trivy for container management, and Azure services like AKS, Key Vault, and Monitor for comprehensive cloud management and security.
+- The web I use to manage is [Ekart](https://github.com/Meraviglioso8/Ekart)
 ## 1. Architecture

 ![Picture3](https://github.com/Meraviglioso8/web-management-cloud-env/assets/46748862/f3bedef1-1265-4d20-b1f3-46bc316f757e)